barter-rs/barter-rs/README.md

 ## Overview
 Barter is an open-source Rust framework for building **event-driven live-trading & backtesting systems**.
 It provides a high-performance, easy to customise, trading Engine that enables backtesting strategies on a near-identical system to live trading.
+The Engine can be **controlled by issuing Commands** over the Engine's command_tx.
+Similarly, the **Engine's Events can be listened to using the event_rx** (useful for event-sourcing).
 At a high level, it provides several de-coupled components that interact via a set of traits:

 * **Data**: Continuer & MarketGenerator traits govern the generation of a MarketEvents data feed that acts as the system heartbeat.
 For example, a LiveCandleHandler implementation is provided utilising [`Barter-Data`]'s WebSocket functionality to